nfynt-zap/UniversalAR/README.md

 Remember to remove any other cameras you may have, or to mark the Zappar Camera as your primary/active camera.

+### Zappar Camera Background

+This class simply hooks into the Unity's rendering pipeline and injects the camera feed as background for AR.

 ### Face Tracking